centertap/DiscourseSsoConsumer/README.md

    * If `true`, logging out of MediaWiki will also log the user out of Discourse (via a redirect to the SSO endpoint, requesting logout).

+ * `$wgDiscourseSsoConsumer_AutoRelogin`
+   * default value: `false`
+   * If `true`, automatically re-login a previously-logged-in user if they become logged out due to, e.g., session timeout.
+   * The purpose of this option is to provide a user experience more similar to Discourse itself, i.e., as long as the user is logged-in to Discourse, they will stay logged-in to Mediawiki.
+Without this enabled, the user will be silently logged out of Mediawiki after a period of inactivity when their current session times out (by default, after one hour, as set by `$wgObjectCacheSessionExpiry`).
+   * If you enable this option, you will probably want to _disable_ `$wgPluggableAuth_EnableLocalLogin`, otherwise users will have to see the `Userlogin` interstitial page, and click through to Discourse SSO, every time a relogin occurs.
+   * This option is different from `$wgPluggableAuth_EnableAutoLogin`.

+     `PluggableAuth`'s `EnableAutoLogin`:
+       * will always redirect unregistered users to the login flow;
+       * will disable the user's `Log out` button;
+       * will prevent anonymous access to the wiki.

+     `DiscourseSsoConsumer`'s `AutoRelogin`:
+       * will only redirect a previously logged-in user to the login flow;
+       * will not disable logout (and will not try to re-login after a user does explicitly logout);
+       * will not prevent anonymous access to the wiki.

+      There is no point in having both modes enabled at the same time.
+      Choose one or the other (or neither).

 ## Release Notes
 ### Version 1.0
  - Initial version